-Last year's season was highlighted by the Cavaliers winning the Bryan National Collegiate and senior Brittany Altomare becoming the first UVa player to win the ACC individual championship and the only one to earn first-team All-America honors.
+One recent example of that came during the spring of 2013, when senior Brittany Altomare became the first UVa player to win the ACC individual championship and also earn first-team All-America honors.

 During Lewellen's tenure, the Cavaliers have enjoyed their greatest success at the NCAA Championships.